karpo27/Open-Bootcamp_Curso_Python/README.md

 # Open-Bootcamp_Curso_Python

-In this repository you will find my class notes and solved exercises from the Python course at Open Bootcamp (https://campus.open-bootcamp.com/)
+In this repository you will find some of my digital class notes and solved exercises from the Python course at Open Bootcamp (https://campus.open-bootcamp.com/)

 1- Introduction to Python